SimonHegele/LUTR/README.md

   -h, --help                    show this help message and exit

 Transcript matching:
-  -mf , --mftm                  Minimum fraction of the predicted transcript to be matched [default: 0.9] -mb , --mtbm                  Minimum bases of the predicted transcript to be matched [default: 10,000] -nm, --no_match_middle        Allows missing / additional middle exons in the transcrpt matching *1 -ma, --match_all              Assign assembled transcripts to all matching predicted transcripts *2 -mupl, --max_utr_piece_len    Limits the length of UTR-pieces allowed in UTR-variants # TODO
+  -mf, --mftm                   Minimum fraction of the predicted transcript to be matched [default: 0.9] -mb, --mtbm                   Minimum bases of the predicted transcript to be matched [default: 10,000] -nm, --no_match_middle        Allows missing / additional middle exons in the transcrpt matching *1 -ma, --match_all              Assign assembled transcripts to all matching predicted transcripts *2 -mupl, --max_utr_piece_len    Limits the length of UTR-pieces allowed in UTR-variants # TODO